verkestk/music-exchange/README.md

 go run main.go --avoid=2 --filepath=./people.json
 ```

-Warning, if there's no combination that satisfies avoid=1 or avoid=2, then this will run in an infinite loop.
+And so on.
+Warning, if there's no combination that satisfies all the requirements, then this can run in an infinite loop.
+So be prepared to kill the process.